• Skip to primary navigation

 2. Save Screenshot to Clipboard

-If you are not good at remembering keyboard shortcuts, simply press the Print Screen Key on the keyboard of your Laptop and the entire screen will be copied to Clipboard.
+If you are not good at remembering keyboard shortcuts, simply press the Print Screen key on the keyboard of your Laptop and the entire screen will be copied to the Clipboard.

 1. Open the webpage or Image that you want to copy in a screenshot and press the Prnt Scr key.
 This will take a screenshot of the entire screen and save it to the Clipboard.

-3. If you like using Paint, click on the Paste icon and then select the Paste option in the menu that appears.
+3. Open the Paint App on your computer > click on Paste icon and select the Paste option in the menu that appears.

 Paste Option in Windows Paint App